 While everyone is an individual, Dr. Bland often explains that you may be a good candidate for cosmetic surgery if you’re healthy, have reasonable expectations, and know the risks of the procedure you’re considering.

 He also explains that you may not be a good cosmetic surgery candidate if you have serious health problems such as diabetes, high blood pressure, a bleeding disorder, heart disease, or depression.
-As well, obesity, smoking, or over consumption of alcohol will also impact whether or not you will be a good candidate for cosmetic surgery in Colorado Springs.
+As well, obesity, smoking, or over consumption of alcohol will also impact whether or not you will be a good candidate for cosmetic surgery.

 Prior to your cosmetic procedure, you and and your surgeon should talk in depth about your health, your lifestyle (including exercise, drinking, and smoking), any conditions you have, and any medications or supplements you take.
 That discussion will help you know if surgery is a good option for you.
 Your surgeon may request that you quit smoking for two to four weeks before surgery and not smoke for at least two to four weeks after surgery.
 This will allow your body to heal from the cosmetic surgery procedure you invested in.